 14. IP Address Flagged as Spam: If your server’s IP address is flagged for spam, it may hurt all of the sites on that server.

 15. Meta Tag Spamming: Keyword stuffing can also happen in meta tags.
-If Google thinks you’re adding keywords to your meta tags to game the algo, they may hit your site with a penalty.
+If Google thinks you’re adding keywords to your meta tags in an attempt to game the algorithm, they may hit your site with a penalty.